Chris McDaniel: 2014 U.S. Senate campaign

 In 2014, McDaniel ran for the U.S. Senate seat occupied by Thad Cochran.

 Although McDaniel was not initially believed to pose a serious threat to Cochran, he proved a formidable challenger.
 Polling showed the lead swinging between the two and it eventually became a "50%-50% race".
 McDaniel was vocal about his intention to repeal Obamacare and to work to lower the national debt.

 The primary was considered a marquee establishment-versus-Tea Party fight.
 Cochran's seniority and appropriating skills contrasted with the junior status of the rest of the state's congressional delegation.
 The primary was called "nasty" and full of "bizarre" twists.

-In May 2014, a scandal emerged when a McDaniel supporter allegedly entered a nursing home where Cochran's bedridden wife was living and took pictures of her.
-The images were posted to a blog, intending to advance the rumor that Cochran was having affairs while his wife was receiving care.
+In May 2014, a McDaniel supporter entered the nursing home where Cochran’s bedridden wife was living and photographed her without permission.
+The images were posted online in connection with allegations that Cochran was having an affair while his wife received nursing-home care.
 Four people were arrested in connection with the incident.
-The connection to the McDaniel campaign was disputed.
-One of the arrested included McDaniel ally Mark Mayfield, who was vice chairman of the state's Tea Party.
-In response, McDaniel said, "the violation of the privacy of Mrs. Cochran [was] out of bounds for politics and reprehensible."
+McDaniel condemned the conduct, stating, “As we have said since day one, the violation of the privacy of Mrs. Cochran is out of bounds for politics and is reprehensible.
+Any individuals who were involved in this crime should be prosecuted to the fullest extent of the law.”
+He also stated, “Our campaign had absolutely nothing to do with that.”
+In subsequent litigation, the Mississippi Court of Appeals described those responsible as McDaniel supporters who were “not directly affiliated with his campaign.”
+Richard Sager, one of those involved, later stated that the campaign “had absolutely nothing to do with it,” explaining, “Basically we went rogue.”
+John Mary’s attorney, Doug Lee, likewise stated that his client had “no connection with the McDaniel campaign” and said Mary maintained that the four individuals had held “no talks” with the campaign or its staff concerning the incident.

 Neither candidate won a majority in the primary election; McDaniel won 49.46% of the vote to Cochran's 49.02%.
 A runoff election was held on June 24.
 Despite trailing in most of the polls, Cochran won with 51.01% of the vote to McDaniel's 48.99%.